jiucai233/glcforeign/src/content/blog/english_tips/index.md

 •1st floor - Information Commons: You can receive reservation books, campus loan books, mutual loans, and accompanying materials at the user integrated service desk.
 •2nd floor - Multimedia Center: Media viewing room.
 There is a reading room and you can read •4th floor – Library classroom: Lectures, new books, and RC recommendation books are provided.
 There are nine egg-shaped four-colored sofa named 'Fanse'.
 When you sit on the four-story Fanse, you can read various magazines and see the sea.
-•5th floor - Materials reading room: Books with claim number 000-699 are located.
+•5th floor - Materials reading room: Books with claim number 000 to 699 are located.
 •6th floor - Materials reading room: Books with claim number 700 to 999 are located.
 •7th floor - International conference hall: Seminar room, unmanned lounge and terrace lounge.